 One of the same girls is present from the other day.
 She gestures to the miraculous medal bracelet she’s wearing, it’s my bracelet I gave here the last time I was there.

 So once again I begin to teach them the Hail Mary in English, that’s what that tell me to do.
-I quickly reminder from the other day how easy is to get tripped up again and again.
-As I recite, I have to stop, start, and slow down often, as they are not able to repeat certain words.
+I quickly remember from the other day how easy is to get tripped up again and again.
+As I recite, I have to stop, start, and slow down often, as they are not able to repeat certain words and it’s this that trips me up.

 We complete one full decade and now I’m thinking what should I do next.
 Pray over them I hear the Lord say.
 I begin to model what I want them to do one by one.
 Demonstrating one girl to sit next to me, open their hands and lay them on their lap, take a deep breath, close their eyes, and just relax.